April 1, 2023

 Texas doesn't require LLCs to get a general business license to conduct business activities in the state.

 You can check the state's online guide to learn if your business needs additional permits, licenses, or certifications.
-The Small Business Administration (SBA) also has a convenient list of federal permits and licenses.
-So you can check that out as well.
+The Small Business Administration (SBA) also has a convenient list of federal permits and licenses you can check out.

-Should I get a credit card for my business?
+Should I get a business credit card for my LLC?

 A business credit card can help your new LLC create and build its own credit score.
 It can also cover business expenses when cash flow is slower than usual.
 Just make sure you do your research beforehand.

 Like in most states, Texas LLCs can choose their tax classification.
-They can retain their default status or opt for something else.
+Meaning they can retain their default status or opt for something else.

 Single-member LLCs are taxed like sole proprietorships by default.
-Meanwhile, multi-member LLCs are taxed as partnerships.
+While multi-member LLCs are taxed as partnerships.

 Both are considered "disregarded entities" and enjoy pass-through taxation.
-So even if an LLC is a separate legal entity, its income is reported through the owners' personal tax returns.
-Check out this article to learn more about how LLCs are taxed.
+So even if an LLC is a separate legal entity, its income is reported through the owners' tax returns.

 Aside from income tax, Texas LLCs also need to pay an annual franchise tax.
 This is to recognize their right to exist as a separate legal entity and do business within the state.

 The total amount varies from company to company because it mainly depends on their total generated revenue.
-So you might not be required to pay a franchise tax if you meet specific criteria.
-Still, you'll need to file an annual franchise tax report even if you don't need to pay.
+So you might not need to pay the franchise tax if you don't meet the minimum specified amount.

-Also, depending on your specific business activities, you may need to pay other taxes, like:
+Also, depending on your business activities, you may need to pay other taxes, like:

 • Sales and use tax (if you sell taxable goods/services or sell/lease physical properties)